tthuynh24/wdiorv/README.md

 ## Results from Testing
-1. The homepage give two diffrent pages on different browsers (chrome and firefox)
-2. Countdown timer sometimes are missing
-3. Direct links takes you to wrong page
-4. Incomplete resources such as page id elements are missing which can affect test automation
+1. Incomplete resources such as page id elements are missing which can affect test automation
-5. When making the window smaller, part of the nav bar or menu are missing.
+2. When making the window smaller, part of the nav bar or menu are missing.
 This could be a design flaw.
-6. Some of the images are hidden files.
+3. Some of the images are hidden files.
 In order to test if the images are visible we have to integrate visual regression testing which require another plugin to test for these images.